-The red grape variety comes from Italy, Synonyms are Cassano, Castiglione, Mantiddatu Niuru, Nerello Cappuccio Mantellato, Nerello Mantellato, Nirello Cappuccio, Niureddu, Niureddu Ammatiddatu, Niureddu Capucciu, Zuchero Carmella and Zuchero et Cannella.
+The red grape comes from Italy, Synonyms are Cassano, Castiglione, Mantiddatu Niuru, Nerello Cappuccio Mantellato, Nerello Mantellato, Nirello Cappuccio, Niureddu, Niureddu Ammatiddatu, Niureddu Capucciu, Uva Antica Nera, Zuchero Carmella and Zuchero et Cannella.
 Despite apparently indicative synonyms or morphological It must not be similar to the varieties Castiglione.
 Frappato.
 Nerello Mascalese or Perricone be confused.
-The part of the name Cappuccio (hood, hood) probably refers to the whitish coating that covers the grapes like a coat (mantello) (hence Nerello Cappuccio Mantellato).
+The part of the name Cappuccio (hood, hood) refers to the whitish coating that covers the grapes like a coat (mantello) (hence Nerello Cappuccio Mantellato).
 The medium to late ripening vine produces soft, moderately bright red wines with aromas of black fruits.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012